ogznglr/session/README.md

 <h2>Logout :</h2>

-logging out is also so easy.
+Logging out is also so easy.
 ```go
 s := session.New()
 s.Delete(c)